 What is Float Charging?

 Float Charging is the most commonly used charging method of the battery which works with the principle of maintaining Float Voltage.
-Float voltage is a minimum voltage which always applied to the battery even after it got fully charged.
+Float voltage is a minimum voltage which always applied to the battery even after it is fully charged.
 Obviously, this float voltage is lower than the maximum charging voltage of the battery to reduce the possibility of overcharging.
-In the float charging system, as always a voltage is applied to the battery, so the battery always in a charged condition.
+In the float charging system, as always a voltage is applied to the battery, so the battery is always in a charged condition.

 Float Charging System Description